Edgeworth/memepu/verymeme/assets/memelang.md

 typename: for defining a type
 type: for instantiating a type defined by a typename

+some constructs have both types and values - e.g. enum variants are types, but numbered variants also may be treated as a value. defining functions defines a type for that function, but referencing it in a function call treats it as a value. but parsing e.g. malloc<u8> requires treating it as a type

+these two are 'typevalues' - types that are treated as values.
+Typevalues must be unqualified.

+ref: identifies a variable or a typevalue.

+difficult parsing cases:
+malloc<u8>();  // malloc<u8> is a bit like a type, but it's being used as a value
+value: malloc<u8> = {};  // can't use it like this
+e < d[3];  // this shouldn't try to ref e and think < starts template params *something;  // parsing depends on whether something is a valid type or not

 ## Built-in types
 i8, i16, i32, i64, u8, u16, u32, u64, bool, f32, f64